JimLynchCodes/Interview-Podcast-Questions/README.md

 - Have you experienced unfair racial biases in your career?

-- What do you think we as an engineering industry can do to get young black / hispanic/ etc. people more interested in software engineering and more represented in the popuilation of engineers?
+- What do you think we as an engineering industry can do to get young black / hispanic/ etc. people more interested in software engineering and more represented in the population of engineers?

 ## For JavaScript Developers